 Creates and sets the initial values in a new ESMC\Clock object.
+The arguments are:

 [name] The name for the newly created Clock.
 If not specified, i.e. NULL, a default unique name will be generated: "ClockNNN" where NNN is a unique sequence number from 001 to 999.